interVivos has been organizing mentorship programs in Edmonton since 2006. Our program matches people with diverse backgrounds and interests.

 When do the programs take place?

-Our programs are offered twice a year (usually in the spring and fall).
+Our programs are usually offered twice a year.

 What are the backgrounds of the mentors and protégés?

 Our mentors and protégés come from various fields such as entrepreneurship, information technology, post-secondary, consulting, government, communications, healthcare, culinary arts, politics, and non-profit.
 Our mentors and protégés are also diverse in terms of their ages, genders, and backgrounds.

 We also have offered unique mentorship programs from time to time.
 In Summer 2019, the mentors were female, and in Fall 2020, the mentors were Black, Indigenous, People of Colour (or BIPOC).